 - The mechanism of pancreatic beta cell replication.

-The laboratory set up a new acute insulin resistance mouse model by infusion of an insulin receptor antagonist, S961, which induces dramatic and specific pancreatic beta-cell replication.
-Our major focus is using this model to search for novel secreted proteins and hormones from various organs/tissues, as well as beta-cell genes that control pancreatic beta-cell proliferation.
+We are interested in studying gene networks and signaling pathways that control pancreatic beta cell replication under insulin resistance.
+The laboratory set up an acute insulin resistance mouse model by infusion of an insulin receptor antagonist, S961, which induces dramatic and specific pancreatic beta-cell replication.
+Our major focus is using this model to search for novel factors, secreted proteins and hormones from various organs/tissues, as well as beta-cell genes that control pancreatic beta-cell proliferation.
 We also use this model to study cross-organ communication that regulates beta cell functions.

 - The mechanism of pancreatic beta cell neogenesis from pancreatic duct cells.

 Pancreatic beta cells can be trans-differentiated from other cell types, such as pancreatic duct cells (beta cell neogenesis from duct cells).
 Many evidences suggest that pancreatic duct cells have the potential to serve as beta cell progenitor cells under certain conditions, but the underlying mechanism is poorly understood.
 Our laboratory uses genome-wide CRISPR screen trying to identify novel genes and signal pathways that control the trans-differentiation of pancreatic duct cells into beta or beta-like cells.

 - Genetic protection of pancreatic beta-cells against autoimmune destruction in Type 1 Diabetes.